• Skip to primary navigation

 • Watch the toasts closely in the oven - they should be a nice golden brown.
 If they are under-toasted you don't get the crunch.

 • Make sure you season these toasts really well with sea salt if you can.
-It really brings out the flavor in the ricotta and tomato.
+It really brings out the flavor in the ricotta cheese and tomato.

 Because they're versatile, these toasts can also be served as a simple starter, allowing 4 per person with a side salad.

-Can you make Tomato Ricotta Crostini in advance?
+Can you make Crostini in advance?

 A great prep ahead canape, you can make the toasts and roast the tomatoes up to two days ahead but don’t make them up until an hour before you intend to eat them or they can go soggy!